Find out your goals for skincare in your 30s and what you need to do to keep your skin looking good.

-Your 40’s is where your past skincare sins come home to roost.
-If you have been deliginet with your sun protection and have good skincare habits then the changes you see may be minimal and your routine will need s slight tweaking to take into account the slower cell renewal and loss of collagen and plumpness.
+Your 40s is where your past skincare sins come home to roost.
+If you have been diligent with your sun protection and have good skincare habits then the changes you see may be minimal and your routine will need s slight tweaking to take into account the slower cell renewal and loss of collagen and plumpness.

 THE SKINCARE GOAL FOR YOUR 40’S

-In your 40s retinol is no longer a suggestion it is a necessity, if you didn’t start using one in your 30’s what are you waiting for getting to it!
-It will help increase cell turnover which means less fine lines, less texture on your skin as well as reverse any sun damage you might have.
+In your 40s retinol is no longer a suggestion it is a necessity if you didn’t start using one in your 30s what are you waiting for getting to it!
+It will help increase cell turnover which means fewer fine lines, and less texture on your skin as well as reverse any sun damage you might have.

 If you have been using an over the counter retinol this may be the time to switch to a higher strength one depending on your skin.
 But whatever you choose to be consistent because that is the key to getting the best results.

 Exfoliate Two or Three Times a Week